The Big Five of seafood

 Swedish sushi

 Gothenburg has always been known for great seafood, but lately we’ve seen a new strong trend emerging.
 We’re talking about Swedish, or West-Swedish or Gothenburg sushi (the trend is so new that there’s no really good name yet).
 More and more chefs have started to combine local ingredients with Japanese techniques and the result is often amazing.
-Hoze, Björk & Bambu and Vrå are three of the most well-known restaurants within this field.
+Hoze and Vrå are two of the most well-known restaurants within this field.

 Breakfast